 Bright Supa LGA is a typical regional supermarket selling groceries, fresh meat, dairy products, vegetables and liquor.
-It is is approximately 1300m² and has been operating in the town for many years.
+It's approximately 1300m² and has been operating in the town for many years.
 In 2005, it underwent a major expansion to meet the needs of the Bright Community and summer tourist trade.

 As a locally owned and operated independent supermarket, Bright Supa IGA understands the importance of giving back to the community and runs the IGA National Community Benefits Program which each year provides a significant donation to the local Country Fire Authority (CFA) Brigades.
 The business also sponsors several local sporting clubs and organisations.

-“In the supermarket industry one of our main costs is electricity with the operation of refrigeration equipment and lighting.
-Prior to this initiative I think we accepted the status quo and had no real understanding of the savings we could make,” said Managing Director, Nick Cook.
-“However with energy costs rising, especially after the introduction of the carbon tax, and increased competition in the town we needed to focus on reducing our operating costs in order to remain competitive and viable.
-With the assistance of IGA and energy consultants SEDAC, we identified the significant savings that could be made through energy efficiency”.
+'However, with energy costs rising, especially after the introduction of the carbon tax, and increased competition in the town, we needed to focus on reducing our operating costs in order to remain competitive and viable.
+With the assistance of IGA and energy consultants SEDAC, we identified the significant savings that could be made through energy efficiency.'

 In 2012 Bright Supa IGA successfully applied for $25,000 funding through the Victorian Government's Smarter Resources, Smarter Business program to support an upgrade of lighting, heating ventilation and air conditioning (HVAC), and refrigeration systems, introduce a holistic energy management system for the store, and train staff in energy efficient behaviours.